 API gateway

-As the diagram recommends, all your policies should be enforced at the API gateway — do not depend on your back-end APIs and certainly not on your front-end applications to build the right level of security to protect your APIs.
+As the diagram recommends, all your policies should be enforced at the API gateway.
+Do not depend on your back-end APIs and certainly not on your front-end applications to build the right level of security to protect your APIs.
 All your API security challenges can and should be delegated to API gateway because you don’t have to write any code, it’s all about configuration.

 Who is responsible for the platform and how is it administered?